Doctors, oil workers to join disobedience movement against Sudan military takeover | Law-Order

 Civilian groups have accused the military of scheming for weeks to seize power.
 Speaking on Tuesday at his first news conference since announcing the takeover, Burhan said the army had no choice but to sideline politicians who he said were inciting people against the armed forces.

 The military's action did not amount to a coup, he said.
-CLOSE TIES
+SERIOUS RISK

+Events in Sudan - Africa's third largest country - mirror those in several other Arab states where the military tightened its grip following uprisings.
+Willow Berridge, a Sudan expert at Newcastle University, said it would be difficult for Burhan and the army to suppress street mobilisation against the takeover because of the presence of resistance committees in many neighbourhoods.

 ALSO READ